doums/coBra/README.md

 All settings are optional.

-To customize the pairs use `g:coBraPairs`, if the open character is the same as the close character the pair is considered as quotes (different behavior on some situation compared to real brackets).
+To customize the pairs use `g:coBraPairs`, if the open character is the same as the close character the pair is considered as quotes (different behavior on some situation compared to brackets).
 You have to enter a set of pairs by file type.
 Of course you can customize the default set too.
 ```
 let g:coBraPairs = {